Suffix

 In linguistics, a suffix is an affix which is placed after the stem of a word.
-Common examples are case endings, which indicate the grammatical case of nouns, adjectives, and verb endings, which form the conjugation of verbs.
-Suffixes can carry grammatical information (inflectional suffixes) or lexical information (derivational/lexical suffixes).
-An inflectional suffix or a grammatical suffix.
-Such inflection changes the grammatical properties of a word within its syntactic category.
-For derivational suffixes, they can be divided into two categories: class-changing derivation and class-maintaining derivation.
+Common examples are case endings, which indicate the grammatical case of nouns and adjectives, and verb endings, which form the conjugation of verbs.

+Suffixes can carry grammatical information (inflectional endings) or lexical information (derivational/lexical suffixes).
+Inflection changes the grammatical properties of a word within its syntactic category.
+Derivational suffixes fall into two categories: class-changing derivation and class-maintaining derivation.

 Particularly in the study of Semitic languages, suffixes are called affirmatives, as they can alter the form of the words.
 In Indo-European studies, a distinction is made between suffixes and endings (see Proto-Indo-European root).
-Suffixes can carry grammatical information or lexical information.

 A word-final segment that is somewhere between a free morpheme and a bound morpheme is known as a suffixoid or a semi-suffix (e.g., English -like or German -freundlich "friendly").